Aiven-Labs/presentations/2021-03-22-Python-Web-Conference/README.md

     * consumer group
     * offset
     * highwater

+  * Administration - maybe we can skip saying that we create topic or auto.generate.topics
+    * Create/Manage a topic
+    * Create/Manage partitions
+    * list topics/partitions/offsets

   * Brief Fake data
-  * Faust - Kafka streams in Python example --> Too Much?
-    * transform your data in Python
   * Kafkacat to read?
 Optional only mention

-* Kafka Connect
+* Kafka Connect - existing applications talk with database
   * What is?
     * pre-built connectors, show list
   * Sources and Sinks
   * Use cases
   * Demo with pg

+* Trials
+* Demo App
+* Bar

 ## references